Pamo Valley Trails Plan

 What happens next:

--During the Fall of 2017, SDMBA will continue to review the Master Trails Plan with Forest Service staff as well as working with the Forest Service to complete a Master Cost Share Agreement and a Supplemental Cost Share Agreement to allow SDMBA to fund specialist time during NEPA process and other projected costs that are not included in the Forest Service budget.
+-During the Fall/Winter of 2017, SDMBA will continue to review the Master Trails Plan with Forest Service staff as well as working with the Forest Service to complete a Master Cost Share Agreement and a Supplemental Cost Share Agreement to allow SDMBA to fund specialist time during NEPA process and other projected costs that are not included in the Forest Service budget.

 How you can help: